-In Veeraswami while considering whether Parliament is the authority which could grant sanction for prosecution of a Judge of the Supreme Court since under Article 124(4) of the Constitution, the address must be passed by each House of Parliament, Shetty J. has said:

-"The grant of sanction requires consideration of material collected by the investigative agency and Parliament cannot properly consider the meterial.
+In Veeraswami while considering whether Parliament is the authority which could grant sanction for prosecution of a Judge of the Supreme Court since under Article 124(4) of the Constitution, the address must be passed by each House of Parliament, Shetty J. has said :- by the investigative agency and Parliament cannot properly consider the meterial.
 Parliament is wholly unsuitable to that work.
 It would be reasonable to presume that the legislature while enacting clause (c) of Section 6(1) of the Act could not have intended Parliament to be the sanctioning authority." [p.
 244]